Godsbeloved2420/Superstore-Analysis-on-Power-BI/README.md

 ## 3.0.
 Data Understanding

 ### 3.1.
 Data description
-The dataset was gotten in a structured form and contains 1,026 rows and 13 columns.
+The dataset was gotten in a structured form and contains 9995 observations.

 ### 3.2.
 Exploratory data analysis (EDA)

-Python (Google Colab) was implored in cleaning and analyzing the dataset.
+Microsoft Power BI was implored in cleaning, analyzing and viewing the dataset.
 At the end of the analysis, we were able to:

-a) discover the relationship between average income of each gender and their bike purchase history.
+a) visualize the diferent KPIs that show trends and context for key metrics such as Sales, Profit and Revenue.

 b) determine the relationship between distance travelled by cummuters and bike purchase.